mtov/engsoftmoderna/en/chapter1.md

 of modern software development.
 These systems store all versions of a software project, whether it's source code, documentation, manuals, web pages, or reports.
-If a change introduces a critical bug, these systems facilitate the easy restoration of a specific previous version.
+If a change introduces a critical bug, these systems facilitate the restoration of a specific previous version.

 \index{Semantic Versioning}